UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/glossary/index.md

 **Login node**

 A cluster node accessible to users and dedicated to logins, editing, moving data, submitting jobs.
+We have two of them and it does not matter which one you connect to.
+Sometimes referred to as shell nodes.

 <hr>

 **MPI computing**

-Message passing interface, software standard used for most programs that use distributed memory.
+Message passing interface, the software standard used for most programs that use distributed memory.
 MPI calls lower-level functions, either networking or shared memory.
 On a cluster that means it can run transparently either on one node or multiple nodes.
 MPI has multiple implementations (OpenMPI, MVAPICH, OpenMPI or Intel MPI) that must be used consistently to both compile and run an MPI program.

 <hr>